3cqs-coder/SymBot/docs/README.md

 	- "web_server" contains settings for the SymBot web server.
 The default port is 3000.

 	- "telegram" contains an optional Telegram token id and user id to send SymBot notifications to.
+This includes system warnings such as detected connectivity issues, bot and deal start / stops, and more!
 You must first create a Telegram bot with @BotFather to use.

 	- "mongo_db_url" is the URL to your MongoDB instance.